michstrauch/CoMOLA/README.md

 63 64 65 66 67 68 69 70 71 72
 73 74 75 76 77 78 79 80 81 82
 83 84 85 86 87 88 89 90 91 92</pre>
-In this example each cell is a patch and subject to optimization, except those cells with value 0 (which is in this case land use class 8).
+In this example each cell is a patch and subject to optimization, except those cells with value 0 (which is here land use class 8).
 Be aware, the more patches you include the more complex is the optimization problem and the more computation time is needed.
 CoMOLA might perform poor if the numbers of patches is too large (>100).

 ### __Constraints__